codeallyio/vue-task/README.md

 # Vue Interview Task

 ## Background
-You are willing to make the application for displaying launches from the database of SpaceX.
+You want to make the application for displaying launches from the database of SpaceX.
 You already downloaded the sample data set of some past launches and put it to `/assets/data-set.vue`.

 ## TODO

-Create the `Launches.vue` component and display the data from `/assets/data-set.vue` in the best way you can do.
+Create the `Launches.vue` component and display the data from `/assets/data-set.vue` in the best way you can.

 You are allowed to configure already existing files in any way you wish.
 You can also download external packages.